SIAT-IAT-355/A5-Final-Project-Proposal/README.md

 Clearly describe the **subject** you will explore within your topic.

-### 3 Your goal
+### 3. Your Goal
-As the designer/author of the visualization, what is your goal?
+As the designer or author of the visualization, what is your goal?
 Is it to communicate a message?
 Is it to solve a problem?
 Is it to improve some specific decision-making performance for something?
 Is it to get people to laugh?
 Think about and write about your goal to create the visualization.

 ### 4. Tasks
 Describe the tasks that your visualization will help users perform.
 What will your users be able to do with your visualizations?
 Refer to our tasks slides and the Munzner chapter.
 But some Examples include: